sakumow7/pf2e-auto-battler/README.md

 2. Select your character class:
    - Fighter: High HP and armor, specializes in Power Attacks
    - Rogue: Agile character focusing on positioning and Sneak Attacks
-   - Wizard: Ranged spellcaster with Magic Missile and Shield spells
+   - Wizard: Ranged spellcaster with Magic Missile, Arcane Blast, and Shield spells
+   - Cleric: Supportive spellcaster with Spirit Link, Sanctuary, and Lesser Heal spells.

 3. Combat Controls:
    - Left-click to select your character and view available actions